top of page

 Think it, Say it, Write it.

 Most children I work with are reluctant writers, and the very act of putting pencil to paper is just hard work.
 We must work with all learners to help them gain confidence and flourish.
-Check out my first sentences post here.
+Check out my first sentence post here.

 Comments